 - AAL2 – Offers strong confidence about claimant’s control of authenticators; demands two different authentication factors; demands approved cryptographic techniques.

-- AAL3 – Offers extremely strong confidence about claimant’s control of authenticators; an evidence of having a key via cryptographic protocol is needed for authentication; needs a “hard’ cryptographic authenticator as well.
+- AAL3 – Offers extremely strong confidence about the claimant’s control of authenticators; evidence of having a key via cryptographic protocol is needed for authentication; needs a “hard’ cryptographic authenticator as well.

 Federation Assurance Level (FAL):